-A story of design history and day-to-day utility via a remarkable personal collection.
+A story of design history and day-to-day utility via a remarkable personal collection, now in Munich.

 People collect for various reasons.
 For Tom Strong, it was an appreciation for the beauty and day-to-day utility of Dieter Rams’s electrical products that led to a passion that has lasted over 50 years, resulting in his remarkable collection of over 250 items.